18jad/drawing-board/README.md

 # Drawing Board

-Simple responsive drawing board that works on desktop and mobile, with pyramid + brush + text tool, color and size change, and undo functionality.
+Simple responsive drawing board that works on desktop and mobile, with pyramid + brush + text tool, color and size change, undo functionality, and a lot of bugs.

 # Demo